olillevik/skatteetaten.github.io/OpenShift/index.md

  developing [Backends for Frontends](http://samnewman.io/patterns/architectural/bff/), but then only with very limited functionality.
  * The application must currently be built using Apache Maven.
  * The delivery mechanism is an assembly bundle zip file uploaded to our internal Nexus registry.
+We call this zip file a Leveransepakke (Delivery Bundle)
-   * The delivery bundle must contain a lib folder with all the jars for the application.
+   * The Delivery Bundle must contain a lib folder with all the jars for the application.
-   * The delivery bundle must contain a metadata/openshift.json file to provide build time metadata to the application image building process (Architect).
+   * The Delivery Bundle must contain a metadata/openshift.json file to provide build time metadata to the application image building process (Architect).
 This includes among other things information used to generate a start script for the application and metadata used to label the Docker image.
  * We support both versioned releases and snapshots, but versioned releases must follow the